 - 1. The Research Master thesis is written by the student in observation of the "Thesis Milestones". - 2.
 The student submits a proposal to the Examination Board for the subject of the thesis and the intended supervisor.
 At the same time, the student, in agreement with the intended supervisor (first examiner), proposes an advisor (second examiner).
 The Examinations Board approves the subject of the thesis and the intended examiners, and notifies the student, the supervisor, the advisor and the Programme Director. - 3.
-The thesis should contain no more than 30,000 words (including footnotes, but excluding bibliography and appendices). - 4.
-Once the supervisor has approved the thesis, it is submitted to the advisor for advice, at least 20 working days before the final submission date fixed by the Examination Board (please see Article 7.1 of these Regulations for the examination day).
+The thesis should contain no more than 20,000 words (including footnotes, but excluding bibliography and appendices).
+Approval of the Examination Board is necessary for theses that exceed this wordcount. - 4.
+Once the supervisor has approved the thesis, it is submitted to the advisor for advice, at least twenty working days before the final submission date fixed by the Examination Board.
+(Please see Article 7.1 of these Regulations for the examination day.)
 In the advice formal and/or material shortcomings are discussed and suggestions for remedying these shortcomings are given. - 5.
+The advisor sends his advice to the supervisor.
+The supervisor can ask the advisor to provide a clarification of his advice and then sends the advice to the student.
+The supervisor can provide the advice with additional explanation. - 6.
+After the student has incorporated the advice in his thesis, the student sends the thesis to the supervisor and the advisor. - 7.
+The advisor fills in a thesis evaluation form, including his mark for the thesis and forwards the evaluation form to the supervisor.
+The supervisor fills in an evaluation form as well, including his preliminary mark for the thesis, and forwards both evaluation forms to the Examination Board. - 8.
+The total preliminary mark for the thesis consists of the average of the preliminary marks of the supervisor and the advisor, unless one of the two assessors gives an insufficient mark; in that case the insufficient mark is the final mark. - 9.
 The supervision is complete once the student has incorporated the advisor's recommendations and once that incorporation has been approved by the supervisor.
-The supervisor informs the Examination Board that the thesis may be assessed by the graduation committee. - 6.
+The supervisor informs the Examination Board that the thesis may be assessed by the graduation committee. - 10.
 A graduation committee, which is appointed by the Examination Board, assesses the thesis.
 The committee consists of at least three members (and preferably no more): the supervisor (first examiner), the advisor (second examiner) and a third member.
-The committee discusses the thesis and gives the final mark. - 7.
-The final mark for the thesis is determined in deliberation (after the student's defence) by the graduation committee on the basis of (i) the thesis (ii) the defence (iii) the thesis process, (iv) the milestones process (as part of the thesis process). - 8.
-The supervisor writes a report of the assessment by the graduation committee that, once approved by the other committee members, is communicated to the
+The committee discusses the thesis and gives the final mark. - 11.
+The final mark for the thesis is determined in deliberation (after the student's defence) by the graduation committee on the basis of (i) the thesis (ii) the defence (iii) the thesis process, (iv) the milestones process (as part of the thesis process). - 12.
+The supervisor writes a report of the assessment by the graduation committee that, once approved by the other committee members, is communicated to the Examination Board. - 13.
+In case the student has had to revise the thesis because the advisor has initially deemed the thesis to be insufficient, this revision will be considered as a resit.